UMAprotocol/UMIPs/UMIPs/umip-18.md

 ## Rationale
 The rationale behind this change is giving deployers more useful collateral currency options.
 USDC and USDT are necessary, in addition to the already approved DAI, because of the size of the stablecoin market-share that they own.

-400 was chosen as the final fee for both USDC and USDT because this is practically equivalent to the final fee of already approved UMA stablecoins, such as DAI.
+400 was chosen as the final fee for both USDC and USDT because this is practically equivalent to the final fee of already approved stablecoins.

 ## Implementation